Long-Term Targeted Biomonitoring

 ≤100 - Non-Supporting

-Sewell Spring Branch (Reference Site) - Consisting of a single site located on Sewell Spring Branch, a tributary to the Severn River, station SR-01 has a drainage area of approximately 574 acres.
-This site has been monitored since 2005.
-It is a mostly forested watershed (~55%) with approximately 10% impervious surface, most of which is disconnected.
-This site was established during geomorphic work performed for another project (Starr et al. 2010) and has become a de facto reference site for the County’s biological monitoring work.
+Sewell Spring Branch (Reference Site) - Consisting of a single site located on Sewell Spring Branch, a direct tributary to the Severn River, station SR-01 has a drainage area of approximately 450 acres.
+With the exception of 2006, this site has been continuously monitored since 2005.
+The Sewell Spring Branch watershed is mostly forested (approximately 55%) with only 10% impervious surface, most of which is disconnected.
+This site was established during geomorphic work performed for another project (Starr et al. 2010) and has become a de-facto reference site for the County’s biological monitoring work.

 Cat Branch - A single monitoring site, CA-01, was established on Cat Branch in 2016.
-The site is located on the east side of College Parkway, directly across from Broadneck Park.
-The site was first sampled for stream macroinvertebrates in 2016 before the start of construction on a stream restoration project.
+The site is located on the east side of College Parkway directly across from Broadneck Park.
+The site was first sampled for stream macroinvertebrates in 2016 prior to the start of construction on a stream restoration project.
 Construction was completed in 2019 and sampling resumed the following year in 2020.
-Impervious surfaces account for approximately 28% of the drainage area.
+Impervious surface accounts for approximately 28% of the drainage area.

 Dividing Creek - There are two stations located in the study area on Dividing Creek.
-Sampled since 2010, DC-01 is located just upstream of the crossing under College Parkway while DC-02 is upstream on Anne Arundel Community College property.
-Implementation of a wetland seepage system occurred a few weeks before biological sampling took place in 2016.
-Although DC-02 is within the restored reach, the site was not directly impacted by the restoration activities.
+DC-01 is located just upstream of the College Parkway crossing while DC-02 is further upstream on Anne Arundel Community College property behind the Florestano Building.
+Both sites have been monitored continuously since 2010.
+In early 2016, a restoration effort utilizing a wetland seepage approach was completed in between the two sites.
+Although DC-02 was within the extent of the restoration project footprint, the site itself was not physically altered by construction activities.
 Approximately 27% of each site's drainage area consists of impervious surfaces.

-Ferndale Branch - FD-01 is located on Ferndale Branch north of Penrod Court in Glen Burnie, approximately 800 ft upstream of the confluence with Sawmill Creek.
+Ferndale Branch - FD-01, located on Ferndale Branch north of Penrod Court in Glen Burnie, is approximately 800 ft upstream of the confluence with Sawmill Creek.
 The site was sampled between 2017 and 2021 as part of a separate study of the Sawmill Creek watershed.
-With a stream restoration project set to break ground in 2022, the site was added to the targeted monitoring program in 2021.
-The site is located in a highly developed area, with 34 percent of the site’s drainage area being impervious surfaces.
-Construction of an extensive stream restoration project upstream of FD-01 began in early 2023.
+The site was added to the targeted monitoring program in 2021 in advance of a planned stream restoration scheduled to begin in 2022.
+The site is located in a highly developed area, with 34 percent of the site’s drainage area consisting of impervious surface.
+Construction of an extensive stream restoration project upstream of FD-01 was completed in 2023.

 Furnace Branch - Sampling began in 2016 at two stations in the study area on Furnace Branch.
 The reach of interest consisted of a concrete channel beginning at a large culvert under New Jersey Avenue, which drained to a natural channel just upstream of Maryland Route 10.
-FB-01 has approximately 48% of its upstream area as impervious surfaces, while approximately 54% of FB-02 is impervious.
-Removal of the concrete channel and restoration of the stream system started in late 2018 and concluded in 2020; therefore, no sampling took place in 2019 or 2020.
+Removal of the concrete channel and restoration of the stream system began in late 2018 and concluded in 2020.
+Site FB-01 is located within the formerly channelized segment while FB-02 is located further downstream.
+No sampling occurred at either site in 2019 or 2020 due to the restoration work.
+Sampling resumed in 2021 after restoration work was completed.
+FB-01’s drainage area is approximately 48% impervious, while approximately 54% of FB-02’s drainage area is impervious.

 Click on a location to learn more about the biological and habitat data for a specific reach: